michaelnmmeyer/dharma/tree.md

 * `stuck-child`.
 	Returns the first child element of the current node, iff there is no text or just whitespace between the current node and this child.
+This only ever returns one child.
 * `stuck-parent`.
 	Reverse of stuck-child.
 * `stuck-following-sibling`.
-	Like following-sibling, but only returns the following sibling if there is no text or just whitespace between the current node and the following one.
+	Returns the first following sibling of the current node, iff there is no text or just whitespace between the current node and this sibling.
+	This only ever returns one sibling.
 * `stuck-preceding-sibling`.
 	Reverse of stuck-preceding-sibling.